mui/material-ui/docs/src/pages/getting-started/supported-components.md

 Those currently supported by Material-UI are **highlighted ✓**.

-While we strive to follow the guidelines where practical (applying common sense where guidelines contadict - a more common occurence than one might expect), we do not expect to support every component, or every feature of every component, but rather to provide the building blocks to allow developers to create compelling user interfaces and experiences.
+While we strive to follow the guidelines where practical (applying common sense where guidelines contradict - a more common occurence than one might expect), we do not expect to support every component, or every feature of every component, but rather to provide the building blocks to allow developers to create compelling user interfaces and experiences.